Amazing Capture and Processing Power, Astonishingly Compact.

 The EOS Rebel SL1's DIGIC 5 Image Processor works with the camera's CMOS sensor to deliver images with incredible detail in more situations, without the need for artificial light sources.
 With the power of the DIGIC 5 Image Processor, the EOS Rebel SL1 can achieve higher ISO sensitivity, can shoot up to 4.0 fps continuously and can even perform advanced functions like displaying art filters in real time, new scene modes, lens correction and much more.
 The camera's brilliant imaging core supercharges every facet of still and moving image capture.

 *Among digital SLR cameras which use APS-C size equivalent sensors.
-As of August 1, 2013, based on Canon's research.
+As of February 1, 2015, based on Canon's research.
+(Refers to black model only.)

 Very very happy customer